 This commentary often expresses opinions about the direction of market, investment sector, and other trends.
 The opinions should not be considered predictions of future results.
 The information contained in this report is based on sources believed to be reliable, but is not guaranteed and not necessarily complete.
 All investments involve risk, including loss of principal, and there is no guarantee that investment objectives will be met.
 It is important to review your investment objectives, risk tolerance, and liquidity needs before choosing an investment style or manager.
 Equity investments are subject generally to market, market sector, market liquidity, issuer, and investment style risks, among other factors to varying degrees.
-Fixed Income investments are subject to market, market liquidity, issuer, investment style, interest rate, credit quality, and call risks, which should be discussed with your tax advisor.
+Fixed Income investments are subject to market, market liquidity, issuer, investment style, interest rate, credit quality, and call risks, among other factors to varying degrees.
+Diversification and/or asset allocation does not ensure a profit or protect against loss.
+Rebalancing may have tax consequences, which should be discussed with your tax advisor.